 - Nursing – Skin integrity

 - Social Work – Resources for support services and funding sources for medical supplies

 - Radiation Therapy – Education on radiation treatment process and radiation effects

 Healthy Ager Program

 The Healthy Ager project is an interdisciplinary service-learning project for health professions students.
-The College of Nursing and Health Professions works in conjuction with the Center on Aging-Northeast to facilitate this endeaver.
+The College of Nursing and Health Professions works in conjunction with the Center on Aging-Northeast to facilitate this endeavor.
 Each Health Ager (adults >65 years) is matched with an interdisciplinary team that includes students in physical therapy, nursing, clinical lab science, social work, communication disorders and nutrition.

 Contact: 870-972-3074 or Dr. Shawn Drake

 Hippotherapy is a physical therapy treatment strategy used at Arkansas State University that utilizes equine movement as part of an integrated intervention program to achieve functional outcomes.
 All hippotherapy sessions occur on the campus of Arkansas State University at the Equine Center.
 Students who are currently in the Physical Therapy or Physical Therapist Assistant programs have the opportunity to interact and participate in actual hippotherapy sessions on patients currently involved in research endeavors with trained faculty members.